 What research questions will your laboratory focus on in the future?

-:
+Elena López-de-Arana: We plan to create new rating scales for other different groups and expand the participating sample to improve the validation of QaSLu and make it useful in different contexts.

 Videographer: Obtain headshots for all authors available at the filming location.